TaxoPress/TaxoPress/readme.md

 ## Changelog ##

+* Version 2.5.6
+	* Change: remove support of CKEditor for WordPress plugin (not maintained)
+	* Bug: Try to fix compat with Classic Editor
 * Version 2.5.5
     * Bug: Improves the deactivation of the plugin when the PHP version is too old.
 * Version 2.5.4